DSTEP (Dakota Step) Tutoring – South Dakota Students

 Get Your Child Ready for the DSTEP

-SchoolTutoring Academy’s DSTEP Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship DSTEP Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s DSTEP Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship DSTEP Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.